 To make an already hopeless mess even worse, FTX suffered a hack just after it had filed for bankruptcy.

-The alleged criminals siphoned $400 million more out of FTX, raising suspicion that they may have been insiders.
+The alleged criminals siphoned $400 million from FTX, raising suspicion that they may have been insiders.

 Blockchain investigators traced the stolen funds, established connections, and identified the perpetrator.

 Someone with access to FTX’s cold wallets was behind the heist.

 The person in question looted the wallets through the Tron blockchain, attempting to send USDT several times due to insufficient TRX to pay the transaction fees.

 The thief then sent 500 TRX from an exchange-based wallet to cover the transaction costs.